Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (4) A return collection facility must not discharge, into the environment, a storm sewer or a municipal or industrial effluent treatment works, effluent produced by the operation of the return collection facility unless the discharge meets the effluent standards prescribed in Schedule 1.2.

 [en.
 B.C.
 Reg.
 52/95, s.
 2; am.
 B.C.
 Regs.
 319/2004, ss.
 2 and 30; 261/2006, s.
 22; 375/2008, s.
-16.]
+16; 170/2023, App.
+1, s.
+12; 42/2024, Sch.
+2, s.
+1.]

-42.4 (1) The owner of a return collection facility must keep an operating record at the return collection facility, for inspection by an officer, with the following information for each household hazardous waste stored at the return collection facility:
+42.4 (1) The owner of a return collection facility must keep an operating record at the return collection facility with the following information:

-(a) a description of each household hazardous waste including the name and, if applicable, the product identification number, classification and packing group number as described in the federal dangerous goods regulations;
+(ii) if applicable, the product identification number, classification and packing group number as described in the federal dangerous goods regulations;

-(b) a statement as to whether the household hazardous waste is a solid, liquid or gas or a combination of 2 or more of these;
+(b) a statement as to whether the hazardous waste is a solid, liquid or gas or a combination of 2 or more of these;

-(2) The records required under subsection (1) must be kept for a minimum of 2 years after the household hazardous waste has been removed from the return collection facility, and be made available for inspection by an officer.
+(2) The records required under subsection (1) must be kept for a minimum of 2 years after the hazardous waste has been removed from the return collection facility, and be made available for inspection by an officer.

 (ii) the corrective action taken and the date the action was taken.

-(b) test the contingency plan required by paragraph (a) if directed by a director, in writing, to conduct such a test.
+(4) The owner of a return collection facility must test the contingency plan required by section 42.3 if directed by a director, in writing, to conduct such a test.

 (5) The owner of a return collection facility must ensure that

-(a) each person employed at the return collection facility is adequately trained in the handling of each specific household hazardous waste handled by that person and accepted at the return collection facility, and
+(i) the handling of each specific type of hazardous waste handled by that person and accepted at the return collection facility, and

-(b) at least one person employed at the return collection facility is adequately trained in the handling of all household hazardous wastes accepted at the return collection facility.
+(b) at least one person employed at the return collection facility is adequately trained in the handling of all hazardous wastes accepted at the return collection facility.

 (7) Repealed.
 [B.C.
 Reg.
 464/2004, s.
 4 (b).]